JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-09-11-view-model.md

 3. `isPlaying()` will return `true` if the synthesizer is playing and `false` otherwise.
 4. `setFrequency()` will set the frequency of the synthesizer that is being played back.
 5. `setVolume()` will set the volume of the sound that is being played back.
 6. `setWavetable()` will set the played-back wavetable.
-If you don’t know what a wavetable is or why do we need it, I have described it thoroughly in my [wavetable synthesis algorithm article].
-I have also already shown how to implement a wavetable synthesizer [in Python], [in C++], and [in Rust] so feel free to check out those articles.
+If you don’t know what a wavetable is or why do we need it, I have described it thoroughly in my [wavetable synthesis algorithm article]({% post_url synthesis/2021-08-13-wavetable-synthesis-theory %}).
+I have also already shown how to implement a wavetable synthesizer [in Python]({% post_url synthesis/2021-08-27-wavetable-synthesis-python %}), [in C++]({% post_url synthesis/2021-09-24-wavetable-synthesis-juce %}), and [in Rust]({% post_url synthesis/2021-10-15-wavetable-synthesis-rust %}) so feel free to check out those articles.

 You may be wondering why are the methods marked with `suspend`.
 Well… I will explain it later on 😉